Lucadeverteuil/ObjectDetetction/README.md

 # ObjectDetetction

 ## Project Description
-The goal of this project is to be able to detect objects within a video stream.
-Currelntly i am using a premade package used to train end goal is to have my own trained model
+The objective of this project is to develop a system that can accurately detect objects in a video stream.
+Initially, a pre-made package has been utilized for training purposes, but the ultimate goal is to develop a custom-trained model that can better meet the specific requirements of the project.

 ## Techstack:
 Coding lanague